 SEND Information Advice and Support Service provides impartial (this means we do not take sides) and confidential (we will not speak to anyone without asking you first) information, advice and support for children and young people up to age 25 around issues relating to Special Educational Needs and Disabilities.

 You can find out about what to expect from SEND IASS by looking through these pages or, if you prefer, checking out the national site

-Eloise Heneghan, one of our friendly staff members, is dedicated to working alongside children and young people to help them to become involved in helping to make decisions about the support available to them.
+Our Children and Young Person's post is held by Nimmi Johal.
 If you have a question about anything around your support, why not ask?
-You can contact by email (email@example.com), phone 024 7669 4307, or via our Twitter or Facebook pages.
+You can contact by email ([email protected]), phone 024 7669 4307, or via our Twitter or Facebook pages.

 Thanks to some input from some young people at Hereward College on some leaflets produced around the country, we've also created some leaflets to explain some areas of support for Special Educational Needs and Disabilities:

 A new website is currently being constructed.

 The CHYP Shop (https://www.thechypshop.co.uk/) has been developed by SENDIASS and students from Hereward College, and is a website for Children and Young People with SEND needs to interact with peers about SEND issues and voice their needs and opinions about the SEND offer in Coventry and the Local Area.

 The website promotes IASS’ Young Investigators programme which engages young people in the community to rate local activities.
 It also promotes the AmbasSENDors programmes, which operates at three schools and one college in Coventry to ‘promote a supportive community hub where friendships are formed, confidence and life skills are developed and peer support models are key’.